Worldpay/worldpay-magento/README.md

 their order code.
 They can still view it from their my account page and it shows correctly in the back office.

-When making APM orders the Magento order number will skip one increment.

 Changelog
 ================
 ##### 1.7.0